 The POSH Act has been developed on and around these three foundations:

 #2.
-In addition, failing to protect women against sexual harassment and not able to save their right to work with dignity went against the universally recognized human rights by international conventions and instruments such as Convention on the Elimination of all Forms of Discrimination against Women, which has been ratified on June 25, 1993, by the Government of India.
+In addition, failing to protect women against sexual harassment and not able to save their right to work with dignity went against the universally recognized human rights by international conventions and instruments such as the Convention on the Elimination of all Forms of Discrimination against Women, which has been ratified on June 25, 1993, by the Government of India.
 Thus, the POSH Act is an attempt to overcome these shortfalls.

 (i) If a woman worker suffers physical contact and advances;